Blosc/bcolz/ANNOUNCE.rst

 ==========

-Although this is mostly a maintenance release that fixes some bugs, the setup.py is enterily based now in setuptools and has been greatly modernized to use a new versioning system.
+Although this is mostly a maintenance release that fixes some bugs, the setup.py is entirely based now in setuptools and has been greatly modernized to use a new versioning system.
 Just this deserves a bump in the minor version.
 Thanks to Gabi Davar (@mindw) for such a nice improvement.

-Also, many improvements in the Continuous Integration part (and hence not directly visible to users) have been made by Francesc Elies (@FrancescElies).
+Also, many improvements to the Continuous Integration part (and hence not directly visible to users) and others have been made by Francesc Elies (@FrancescElies).
 Thanks for his quiet but effective work.

 And last but not least, I would like to announce that Valentin Haenel (@esc) just stepped down as release manager.
 Thanks Valentin for all